-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
+If you have a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
 Be sure the space is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can virtually eliminate these factors.
 During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a larger problem.
 A tune-up alone may instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
 Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
 A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
 Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
 Frequently we have special offers in your local area that you can run wild with.

 It’s best to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace gives up with a sad cough.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.